 Tips for saving money on plants as suggested by the ThriftyFun community.

 I use the fall to add any plants or shrubs when the nurseries are having 50-75% off.
 Last year I wanted to add a Magnolia tree to my yard and normally they are expensive but I went in September and bought one for half the cost.
 The person at the nursery told me it is fine to plant, you just put in ground but don't fertilize to promote new growth.
-My tree came back beautifully in the spring.
-Our nursery also guarantees all their plants for a year no matter what time of year you plant.
-I went this weekend and bought several plants and shrubs all for half off.

 The best ways I know of to save money on plants is to save your own seed and to spend wisely when buying plants.
 I spend good money on fruit trees, they are a wonderful investment.
 It is worth saving seed from vegetables to re-use.
 Why buy new seed when your plants will make it for you?